KRR-Oxford/DeepOnto/README.md

 $\textsf{DeepOnto}$ relies on [Pytorch](https://pytorch.org/) for deep learning framework.

-We recommend installing Pytorch prior to installing DeepOnto following the commands listed on the [Pytorch webpage](https://pytorch.org/).
+We recommend installing Pytorch prior to installing $\textsf{DeepOnto}$ following the commands listed on the [Pytorch webpage](https://pytorch.org/).
 Notice that users can choose either GPU (with CUDA) or CPU version of Pytorch.

 In case the most recent Pytorch version causes any incompatibility issues, use the following command (with `CUDA 11.6`) known to work: